Quick Commerce: An Essential Guide for 2022

 Prior to the Covid-19 pandemic, a study by PwC highlighted that most consumers around the world valued efficiency and convenience more than anything else.
 In the US, 80% said they’re the key ingredients of a positive customer experience.

 According to the OECD, 21% of US consumers ordered groceries online from a nearby store as a direct result of the pandemic.
 Interestingly, 19% of over-65s did this too, adapting new technologies and habits in the process.
+And this trend continued into 2022, with online grocery deliveries increasing 37% year-on-year.

 What is quick commerce?